 For example, I personally cannot drop into Sleeping Pigeon (3) on command, and when I’m looking for a quick cramp-buster, it’s safe to say that I’m usually not in the mood to warm-up for 20 minutes beforehand.
-However, positioning myself into Reclining Goddess Pose (4), especially while using blocks as props, provides my body major instant relief.
+However, positioning myself in Reclining Goddess Pose (4), especially while using blocks as props, provides my body instant relief.
 Find what works for you!

 1. Child’s Pose

-Child's Pose is a natural stress-relieving posture that also gently stretches your hips, thighs, and ankles, which is why it's often used as the position you're told to fall into when you need a break during a tough yoga class.
+Child's Pose is a natural stress-relieving posture that also gently stretches your hips, thighs, and ankles, which is why it's often the position you're told to fall into when you need a break during a tough yoga class.

 You can adopt Child's Pose with your knees together or wide, whichever is more comfortable for you — Lindsay's variation, which combats bloat and cramping, also has you curling your arms over your stomach.

 Safely go into this pose by first standing up straight, then step your feet a comfortable distance apart, and slowly bend forward while propping yourself up with your hands flat on the floor.
 As a variation, you can place a block under your head.

 Practicing inversions (when your heart is above your head) can reap many benefits, including helping you feel energized and refreshed, soothing an ache-y lower back (my PMS nemesis), and even lowering your blood pressure.